sgtbelly/class-1/03-async/README.md

   * the event loop will watch the callback queue for new callbacks
   * when a callback is included it will immediately be dequeued and pushed onto the call stack

-### NodeJS Callback Pattern
+### Javascript Callback Pattern
 NodeJS made the decision to have all asynchronous events be handled using error first callbacks.
 The main advantage of this is that all asynchronous methods have a consistent interface.
 This means that when you are working with asynchronous NodeJS code, you can always assume how the callback is going to be formatted, making your life as a developer much easier!

 Having a consistent callback interface has also made it possible for libraries to be written that assist Javascript developers in handling complex async code!

-A callback says, "Hey, Javascript, you go ahead do some work.
-I don't care how long it takes, and I'm going to go ahead and keep on working ... but when you're all done, here's a function I want you to run."
+**A callback says, "Hey, Javascript, you go ahead do some work.
+I don't care how long it takes, and I'm going to go ahead and keep on working ... but when you're all done, here's a function I want you to run."**

 That function is the callback, and it operates on a nicely standardized signature.

 ### Defining an Error First Callback
 * a callback is simply a function that is passed as an argument to another function